St. Nikolai church (Jüterbog): Indulgences in Jüterbog

 had appointed Tetzel to collect indulgences which were used to finance the construction of St. Peter's Basilica in Rome.
 Martin Luther said in his table talks that Tetzel offered his letters of indulgence in Jüterbog because he was not allowed to cross the border to nearby Wittenberg.
-When more and more of Luther's parishioners went to Jüterbog to buy the latest indulgence letters, he published his famous 95 Theses in 1517 which began the Reformation.
+When more and more of Luther's parishioners went to Jüterbog to buy the latest indulgence letters, he published his famous 95 Theses in 1517, which began the Protestant Reformation.

-A local folklore story told by Theodor Fontane in his travelogue Wanderungen durch die Mark Brandenburg said that the coffer was robbed from Tetzel by the local knight Hans von Hake who had previously bought an indulgence letter for future sins.
+A local folklore story told by German writer Theodor Fontane in his five-volume travelogue Wanderungen durch die Mark Brandenburg (1862–1889) reported that the coffer was robbed from Tetzel by the local knight Hans von Hake, who had previously bought an indulgence letter for his future sins.

-Preacher and radical theologian Thomas Müntzer was a visiting preacher in St. Nikolai during Easter 1519.
+German preacher and radical Protestant theologian Thomas Müntzer was a visiting preacher in St. Nikolai during Easter (1519).
 His radical ideas conflicted with both the Catholic church and Martin Luther.
 Müntzer participated in the German Peasants' War from 1524 and was executed after being captured.
-A memorial stone plague commemorates his preaching in St. Nikolai.
+A memorial stone plaque commemorates his preaching in St. Nikolai.